| To the Left is a

 11) No Traffic Coasting option

-12) Poor quality and non-robust connectors
+12) Lower quality and Less-robust connectors than some systems

-13) That stupid MCX GPS connector
+13) That darn MCX GPS connector

 15) No security on their Wifi, and no user-changeable SSID

 16) non-integrated GPS and odd footprint makes for messy install in some cases